 - Straighten out the string/floss/paper and measure it against a ruler in millimetres

-- Check the chart in the "Finger Circumference (mm)" to find the ring size
+- Check the ring size chart in the "Finger Circumference (mm)" to find your correct size!

 Tips for Measuring Your Ring Size